Texas A&M Logo

 Texas A&M Symbol

-The basis of the university was the Agricultural and Mechanical College of Texas, and it appeared as part of the Morrill Land-Grant Acts program.
+The basis of the university was the Agricultural and Mechanical College of Texas, which appeared as part of the Morrill Land-Grant Acts program.
 Despite the name, which speaks of a bias in agriculture and mechanics, the educational institution did not conduct classes in these disciplines.
 It paid great attention to classical studies, applied mathematics, literature, and languages.
-Four years later, students also received the opportunity to study rural and military affairs, civil engineering, mechanical engineering.
+Four years later, students also received the opportunity to study rural and military affairs, civil engineering, and mechanical engineering.

 It is now America’s leading university with a strong tradition and a brilliant galaxy of outstanding alumni.
 It numbers over a thousand student organizations, including social, social, Greek, religious, service, academic, etc. In addition, he has an excellent choir group of 70 cadets.
 The group performs all over the country and even goes to concerts abroad.